-The firm represents employees in a wide variety of wrongful termination, whistleblower retaliation, discrimination, and wage cases.
+The firm represents employees in a wide variety cases including wrongful termination, discrimination, harassment, missed breaks, and unpaid wagess.
 Below is a representative sampling:

 At trial, an Alameda Superior Court jury awarded substantial damages to our client, a Bay Area Rapid Transit District (BART) employee who suffered illegal retaliation for reporting waste and misuse of government funds.
 Tolchin v.
 Bay Area Rapid Transit District et al., Case No. C-833314-4.

 In Diaz v.
 County of Kern, Kern Superior Court Case No. 1500-CV-265776, we sued a county medical center after our client, the Chief Financial Officer, was wrongfully terminated as the result of his complaints that the CEO was engaged in financial improprieties.
 The case settled before trial.

 In Fung v.
 VVVC, San Francisco Superior Court Case No. 09-495059, we represented an accountant who was demoted after he complained that the defendant was committing fraud in public contracts.
 The case settled before trial.

 In Siudzinski v.
 PG&E, San Francisco Superior Court Case No. CGC-09-487576, we represented an employee who was demoted after he complained that the company’s practices were putting low income customers at risk of brain damage and other injury from carbon monoxide poisoning.
 The case settled and plaintiff was able to retire early.

 In Glick v.
 Stationary Engineers Local 39, San Francisco Superior Court Case No. 318531, we sued for age discrimination on behalf of a union executive.
 The case settled before trial.

 In Aubry v.
 Roman Catholic Welfare Corporation, we arbitrated a case on behalf of a longtime teacher who was forced to resign due to age discrimination.
 After obtaining evidence of age discrimination against other teachers, the case settled favorably.